Floorp-Projects/Floorp/tools/moztreedocs/docs/run-try-job.rst

 .. note::

-   To learn more about setting up try server or using a different selector head over to :ref:`try server documentation <Try Server>`
+   To learn more about setting up try server or using a different selector head over to :ref:`try server documentation <Pushing to Try>`